hypertrack/sdk-views-android/README.md

 You can subscribe to more than one device by executing `subscribeToDeviceUpdates` multiple times with different device ids.
 Subscription updates consumer can be the same (e.g. map fragment), since each update has device id field for identification.

+#### Trips Tracking
+Each trip has a device id, for which it was created, pass that id to `subscribeToDeviceUpdates` and you'll receive all the trip recalculations and delays into `onTripUpdateReceived` callback.